Analysis | The surprising Red Sox, plucky and revamped, are rolling through the AL East

-He warned against counting the Red Sox out, the kind of thing a front office executive says to a grizzled baseball city to head off frustration — even though grizzled baseball cities can usually see right through that.
+He warned against counting the Red Sox out, the kind of thing a front-office executive says to a grizzled baseball city to head off frustration — even though grizzled baseball cities usually see right through that.
 He assured reporters that the team intends to win as many games as possible.
 He delivered the requisite offseason platitudes about a World Series title always being the goal.

-“I would hope that no matter how this year goes, even if it ends with us popping champagne, for me I would love to get to the end of this year and be able to see that next core,” Bloom said in spring training. “ … that next core that is going to be the center of a sustainable championship contender, to see that core taking shape.”
+“I would hope that no matter how this year goes, even if it ends with us popping champagne, for me I would love to get to the end of this year and be able to see that next core,” Bloom said during spring training, “… that next core that is going to be the center of a sustainable championship contender, to see that core taking shape.”

 In other words, this was supposed to be the year Red Sox fans got a glimpse of the future, a year spent navigating angst and frustration tempered only by the promise of what may be next.
 This was not supposed to be the year Red Sox fans fell in love again.

 But just three weeks into the season, their remodeled Red Sox are in first place in the always rough-and-tumble American League East, complete with a personality all their own — a gritty roster with fewer big names than usual, a team that has matched up well with last year’s pennant winners and this year’s pennant favorites and AL East competition, too.
-As of Thursday, they were tied with the upstart Oakland Athletics for the most wins in the American League, second only to the mighty Los Angeles Dodgers for most in the majors.
+Entering play Thursday, they were tied with the upstart Oakland Athletics for the most wins in the American League, second only to the mighty Los Angeles Dodgers for most in the majors.

 The Red Sox are not the only team exceeding expectations with a strong start.
 After opening with six losses, the A’s have won 11 straight games to charge to the top of the AL West.
-Close behind them are the Seattle Mariners, who were supposed to be a year or two away, but they look ready to emerge as a pest this year.
+Close behind them are the Seattle Mariners, who were supposed to be a year or two away but look ready to emerge as a pest this year.
 The Mariners begin a four-game series at Fenway Park on Thursday.

 And while the Chicago White Sox seem built to contend for the pennant, they are chasing the Kansas City Royals in the AL Central.
 The low-budget Cincinnati Reds have emerged as a legitimate force in the wide-open National League Central.
 The San Francisco Giants have elbowed their way into second place in the NL West, between the Dodgers and San Diego Padres.